Award Categories

 Judges will be looking at the role and contribution of PR and communications in the campaign strategy that contributed to the brand’s business objectives.
 Entrants should demonstrate the creative and innovative elements, the successful execution, and how the business goals were achieved with measurable results.

-This category recognises the best one-off or ongoing PR/communications campaign by an in-house PR team, a PR agency or a combination of both, that effectively engaged members of the media to raise awareness for a fashion/clothing label and/or beauty brand, product and/or service.
+This category recognises the best one-off or ongoing PR/communications campaign by an in-house PR team, a PR agency or a combination of both, that effectively engaged members of the media to raise awareness about a government or public service initiative.
+Government and/or public service initiatives could include employment, economy, transport, commerce and industry, environment, social welfare, education, infrastructure development, culture and recreation, or government/community services.

 Judges will be looking at the role and contribution of PR and communications in the campaign strategy that contributed to the brand’s business objectives.
 Entrants should demonstrate the creative and innovative elements, the successful execution, how they generated buzz and public awareness, and how the business goals were achieved with measurable results.